How to turbocharge your body in 5 steps

 I had been walking to work for 6 months by the time I could do 100 push ups.
 I had also been jogging a few times a week, fasting every now and then.

 So really, I reached my goal thanks to the compounded effect of all of the above.

 5) Keep a journal

 Again in hindsight, this whole post was made possible because I journal.
 I document my goal, what I do, how I feel, the progress I make or don’t make.
-This allows me to reflect, analyse, redefine, readjust, tweak so I can avoid slipping back into automatic pilot and forget my goals.
+This allows me to reflect, analyse, redefine, readjust, tweak so I can minimise slipping back into automatic pilot and forgetting my goals.

 The best thing about journaling is that it allows you to see your progress as you re-read your entries.
 This bolsters you to maintain course, you build momentum and your results get exponential.
 You see dramatic changes in a short period of time.
 All your efforts have now compounded!

 That’s my experience of turbocharging my body anyway.

 Over to you